-Our teachers have helped many VCE students (in English units) improve their grades over the years.
-As qualified teachers we are extremely familiar with the materials and requirements for each unit.
+I have helped many VCE students (in English units) improve their grades over the years.
+As a qualified teacher I am extremely familiar with the materials and requirements for each unit.
 When seeking a tutor for VCE, it’s important that you choose someone who is extremely knowledgeable with each unit.
-We treat VCE with the same level of responsibility as a student (or a parent), and that means we read and analyse each set of curriculum texts and topics in each unit.
+I treat VCE with the same level of responsibility as a student (or a parent), and that means I read and analyse each set of curriculum texts and topics in each unit.

 If you are a secondary student preparing to sit your VCE English unit exams you may need to achieve particular study scores in your studies and have an Australian Tertiary Admission Rank (ATAR) to enrol university.
 For Units 1 and 2 you will receive either S (Satisfactory), or N (Non-Satisfactory).
 Your school may give you a grade for each unit, but only the S counts towards your VCE.
 For Units 3 and 4 you will have grades calculated from A+ to E, UG (Ungraded), or NA (Not Assessed) for your assessment tasks, as well as an S or N. There are three graded assessments for each VCE study at Unit 3 and 4 level.
 All VCE VET programs with scored assessment have two graded assessments.
 Depending on the study, these may be School-based Assessments and/or external assessments.